Albuquerque International Balloon Fiesta Photo Guide

 Don't just photograph balloons in the air—capture the chaos of launch too

-Special shapes launch on select days (check schedule)—these are often whimsical and unique
+Special shapes also launch on select days (see schedule)—these are often whimsical and unique

 Look for unexpected compositions: balloon reflections in puddles, crew shadows, silk patterns, balloons against the moon

-The sun rises BEHIND you (to the east) so you'll have great light on the balloons
+The sun rises BEHIND you so you'll have great light on the balloons

 What's Happening: Most balloons have landed.
 Vendors are open.
+Chainsaws are humming.
 Crowds are thinning.
 If you’re planning another shoot today you probably should have left already!

 Pro Tip: Get to the Park & Ride bus line as quickly as possible after you’ve had your fill of photographing balloon landings.
 By 9:30 AM, lines can be 30+ minutes long.